BaiIvan48/FPS-Zombie-Killer/README.md

 🚀 Getting Started

-Clone the repository

 A) If you want only the game

-Open the "Game" folder(you ca delete the rest)
+Open the "Game" link

-Open the application file
+Download the folder